ijerryhale/movies/README.md

 Update to Swift 5.
 I am currently working on this version as I have time so that there be bugs here.

+## June 29, 2019

+Fixed some bugs and created some of the required Constraints.
+Still quite a bit of work to do but this version is pretty well behaved on all devices.

 ## Requirements

 - XCode 10+